BA Thesis Seminar

 - Clark, R. P. (2010).
 The glamour of grammar: A guide to the magic and mystery of practical English.
 Little, Brown.

 Once you start revising these may offer some good advice on improving your own style.

 Back-up your data!

-- Free online storage space: Dropbox automatically syncs a folder on (all) your computer(s)
+- Free online storage space: pCloud and Dropbox can automatically sync a folder on (all) your computer(s)